engineersCode/facultydev1/participants.md

 ### Sara Hashmi

-[Sara]() is an Assistant Professor of Chemical Engineering at Northeastern University
+[Sara](https://coe.northeastern.edu/people/hashmi-sara-m/) is an assistant professor of Chemical Engineering at Northeastern University, where her lab group studies complex fluids and soft materials.
+She teaches graduate transport for chemical engineers, and seeks to introduce finite-element solution methods in additional to analytical ones.
+She is also interested in incorporating interactive, online tools into her broader impacts and scientific outreach efforts.

 ### Sally Lucci